 It depends on the parties and the property.
 The short answer is that the more the parties fight or the more types of property involved, the more it costs.

-Divorces with no children and no property other than personal effects can often be done for under $1,500 so long as the number of hours required by the firm to complete the case is limited.
+Divorces with no children and no property other than personal effects are the least expensive because the number of hours required by the firm to complete the case is limited.

 If the parties have children, issues such as child custody, health insurance, and child support arise and add to the cost.
 However, if all of the children’s issues are agreed to and the agreements use the standard language frequently found in divorce decrees, the cost should not increase dramatically.
 If the agreements require custom writing, the cost to write the customized clauses will add significantly to the cost of the divorce.